 The Supervisory Board of Fraport AG has adopted its own corporate governance principles for the company.
 The Fraport Corporate Governance Code describes the fundamental principles for the management and control of the company as well as the responsible corporate governance that Fraport has undertaken to uphold.
-It also presents the specific implementation of the recommendations and suggestions of the GCGC at Fraport and clarifies the material rights of the shareholders.
+It also presents the specific implementation of the recommendations and suggestions of the GCGC at Fraport and defines the substantial rights of the shareholders.

-The Fraport Corporate Governance Code is closely modeled on the GCGC and is regularly monitored and adapted where necessary in light of new legal regulations as well as revised national and international standards (last amended on September 30, 2016).
-The Fraport Corporate Governance Code can be downloaded from the company website under www.fraport.de in the section Investor Relations.
+The Fraport Corporate Governance Code is closely modeled on the GCGC and is regularly monitored and adapted where necessary in light of new legal regulations as well as revised national and international standards (last amended on June 26, 2017).
+The Fraport Corporate Governance Code can be accessed at the company's website at www.fraport.com/corporategovernance.